Slumping economy, surging stock market– what’s going on?

 Markets are forward-looking

 The most important reason is that a company’s stock market value can be thought of as the present value of all its future earnings.
-These are related to economic growth but not on a one-to-one basis (please see below for a brief explanation of some ways they can differ).
-Its value usually reflects not only what is happening right now, but also what is forecast to happen next year, the year after, and so on.
-Stock markets are generally forward-looking.
+These are related to economic growth but not on a one-to-one basis (section 3 gives a brief explanation of some ways they can differ).
+Its value reflects what is happening right now, but also what is forecast to happen next year, the year after, and so on.
+Stock markets are forward-looking.

 In contrast, much economic data tells you about what has happened in the past.
 To give an obvious example, GDP growth figures are not released until after the quarter has ended.

 This means any news that impacts profit expectations can move the market before it hits companies’ bottom lines.
-This is exactly what has happened this year in the US.
-US stocks fell by 24% in the first three months of the year in anticipation of the economic slump in the US that has subsequently been realised.
-A lot of bad news involving the US market appears to have been already priced in when we entered April.
+This is exactly what has happened this year.
+US stocks fell by 24% in the first three months of the year in anticipation of the economic slump that has subsequently been realised.
+A lot of bad news was already priced in when we entered April.

-Similarly, while it is easy to be fixated on the current dire situation in the US, this is not expected to continue indefinitely.
+Similarly, while it is easy to be fixated on the current dire situation, this is not expected to continue indefinitely.
 As they reflect all future earnings of a company, stock prices capture both the near-term negative outlook, but also a subsequent recovery (even if the shape of that recovery is open to much debate).

-For example, while analysts are forecasting earnings in the US to fall by more than 25% this year, forecasts for 2022 are only around 11% lower than they were at the start of the year.
-After the recent rebound, this is also relatively close to the year-to-date move in the US stock market.
-The two appear fairly consistent.
+For example, while analysts are forecasting earnings to fall by more than 25% this year, forecasts for 2022 are only around 11% lower than they were at the start of the year.
+After the recent rebound, this is also relatively close to the year-to-date move in the stock market.
+The two are fairly consistent.

 Past performance is not a guide to future performance and may not be repeated.
 Source: Refinitiv Datastream and Schroders.
 Data from 31st December 2019 to 5th May 2020.

-As well as stock prices being forward looking, there has also been an additional catalyst which has spurred some markets higher in recent weeks.
-This has led to an even greater apparent disconnect between those markets and their related economies.
+As well as stock prices being forward looking, there has also been an additional catalyst which has spurred markets higher in recent weeks.
+This has led to an even greater disconnect between the market and economy.
 This catalyst is the huge stimulus package that central banks and governments have unleashed.

 The US Federal Reserve has slashed short-term interest rates to zero, pledged to buy government bonds in unlimited amounts, and to buy specified quantities of investment grade corporate debt and high yield exchange-traded funds.

-This has been paired with a large fiscal response in the US, including the expansion of unemployment benefits, direct money transfers and loans to small businesses.
+This has been paired with a large fiscal response, including the expansion of unemployment benefits, direct money transfers and loans to small businesses.

-These unprecedented measures appear to have helped shore up stock prices in the US by boosting market liquidity, lowering the cost of borrowing, providing financing to corporates and raising business confidence.
+These unpredecented measures have helped shore up stock prices by boosting market liquidity, lowering the cost of borrowing, providing financing to corporates and raising business confidence.

-The stock market does not necessarily represent the real economy
+The stock market does not represent the real economy

-Differences in the composition of the US stock market versus the US economy have also contributed to the disconnect.
-For example, the largest tech companies in the US - Microsoft, Amazon, Apple, Google and Facebook – have vastly outperformed the broader US market as a result of stay-at-home orders.
+Differences in the composition of the stock market versus the economy have also contributed to the disconnect.
+For example, the largest tech companies - Microsoft, Amazon, Apple, Google and Facebook – have vastly outperformed the broader market as a result of stay-at-home orders.
 These firms represent 20% of the S&P 500 Index, yet their combined revenues in 2019 amounted to only 4% of US GDP – 5x less.